 When working with kids, we as professionals support students in many ways, but one of the most important ways to support kiddos is by highlighting individual student strengths in the classroom.
 We’ve all been there: feeling down about our own insecurities.
-That negativity impacts our mood, behavior, and the way we respond to others.
+That negativity impacts our mood, behavior, and the way we respond to others, including co-regulation.
 For kids that struggle with various areas, they may constantly be aware of how they are challenged to learn, make friends, participate in classroom activities.
 We as occupational therapy professionals can bring positivity and support through the simple act of highlighting the good.
 Our students on every ability level will thrive when using their strengths as meaningful motivation!

 Here, we are talking about how to support students by identifying student strengths, understanding how to use those strengths to support the child, and how professionals can identify individual strengths for each student.